-Our theoretical results are in stark contrast to widespread misconceptions about the mechanism of common ownership among scholars in corporate finance, law & economics, and in legal academia, as well as among legal practitioners.
-In law & economics a series of papers starting with Bebchuk et al. (2017) have argued that because common owners such as index fund managers have "incentives, which would lead them to limit intervention with their portfolio companies [...] it is implausible to expect that index fund managers would seek to facilitate significant anticompetitive behavior."
-Our theoretical framework explains why common owners have an incentive to remain passive and not to intervene with portfolio companies, so we agree with the first part of that statement.
-However, as we have shown, it does not follow that this passivity makes the anticompetitive effects of common ownership implausible.
-In our model, it is precisely the lack of intervention when setting high-powered incentives for top managers (or "excessively deferential treatment of managers," as Bebchuk and Hirst (2019) call it) that leads to less competitive product market behavior.
-In other words, there is no paradox between favoring more effective engagement by institutional investors and being concerned about the anticompetitive effects of common ownership.
+have argued that because common owners such as index fund managers have "incentives, which would lead them to limit intervention with their portfolio companies [...] it is implausible to expect that index fund managers would seek to facilitate significant anticompetitive behavior."
+Our theoretical framework explains why common owners limit governance interventions with their portfolio companies.
+However, this passivity does not make the anticompetitive effects of common ownership implausible-quite the opposite.
+In our model, it is precisely the lack of intervention when setting high-powered incentives for top managers (or "excessively deferential treatment of managers," as Bebchuk and Hirst (2019) call it) that leads to less competitive engagement by institutional investors and being concerned about the anticompetitive effects of common ownership.
 Weak governance and weak competition are jointly optimal for common owners.
-This insight is important, because it calls into question policy prescriptions that aim to reduce common owners' governance efforts.
-Within our model, such an intervention would weaken both governance and competition at the same time.
+This insight is important because it calls into question policy prescriptions that aim to reduce common owners' governance efforts.
+Such an intervention would weaken both governance and competition at the same time.

 Our model also produces new insights for analyzing corporate governance decisions.
 When firms interact strategically in the product market, from the perspective of portfolio value optimization, it may be optimal for a common owner to act like a "lazy owner," a behavior that is often associated with bad corporate governance.
-In other words, good governance-in the sense of measures that promote efficiency and shareholder returns from the perspective of an individual firm-imposes an externality on product market rivals.
-Therefore, common owners of product market rivals may optimally provide reduced levels of governance interventions, even though they lead to lower productivity, higher costs, and reduced operating performance of any individual firm, as documented by Giroud and Mueller (2010) and Giroud and Mueller (2011).
+In other words, good governance-in the sense of measures that promote efficiency and shareholder returns from the perspective of an individual firm-imposes a negative (pecuniary) externality on product market rivals.
+Therefore, common owners of product market rivals may optimally reduce governance interventions, even though this leads to lower productivity, higher costs, and reduced operating performance of any individual firm, as documented by Giroud and Mueller (2010) and Giroud and Mueller (2011).